gustavolramos/flutter_website/README.md

-# my_first_website
+# My First Website

-In this project I try to exercise some basic but important Dart and Flutter concepts such as:
+In this project I showcase some basic but important Flutter concepts such as:

-- Altering the project`s font family, weight, etc
-- Utilizing the "Responsive Builder" package to achieve responsivity
+- Responsivity with the "Responsive Builder" package
+- Basic navigation
-- Utilizing assets
+- Widget composition
-- Navigating through different pages
-- Re-utilizing Widgets through the app
-- Organizing project files, class names, variables, etc in a meaningful way
-- Hosting the Project with Firebase
+- Hosting the Project with the Firebase Hosting service

 ## Requirements to run the project